QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 # Next meetup

-**Next meetup is scheduled for Friday, the 27.6.2025 from 6 till 8 p.m. at x-hain**
+**Next meetup is scheduled for Friday, the 27.7.2025 from 6 till 8 p.m. at x-hain**

 This time there is no special topic planned except the evergreens and free discussions:

 - Exploring Qubes OS: A Beginner's Perspective – Join us for a hands-on experience where you can install and test Qubes OS on a provided laptop.
 Perfect for newcomers looking to dive into the world of secure computing!
-- Qubes OS documentation conversion from Markdown to reStructuredText - Join us for a status update and Q&A
+- Qubes OS documentation conversion from Markdown to reStructuredText - Testing Phase is coming up!
+Join us for a status update and Q&A
 - Whatever you would like to share and discuss!
 Bring your own ![Q](./qubes-logo-grain2.png) uestions! :)

 All creatures welcome!